Link Search Menu Expand Document

 Lab01ButtonBreadboard

 1. Wire up your circuit.
-Make sure the button is connected to VCC, not 5V!!!
 Do not use the same resistor as in the breadboard graphic above, but instead use the resistor color codes as a reference to find the 10kΩ resistor.

 2. Open the serial monitor by pressing the button at the top of the screen.
 Some students have had to open the monitor before loading the code, and some students have had to do it after.